Politicians slam tax-avoiding Pfizer-Allergan mega-deal

 Republican front-runner Donald Trump, who has called for a corporate tax overhaul, called the deal "disgusting" in comments to news website Business Insider.

 Pfizer is doing the largest inversion deal of all time.
-In a $160-billion transaction, it plans to move its tax address from the United States to Ireland, if only on paper, by buying and merging into Allergan, a smaller, Dublin-based competitor.
+In a $160-billion (£106 billion)transaction, it plans to move its tax address from the United States to Ireland, if only on paper, by buying and merging into Allergan, a smaller, Dublin-based competitor.

 The combined company will be called Pfizer and will be run by Pfizer's CEO, with executive management staying in New York and extensive operations across the United States, but it will no longer be taxed as a U.S. company.

-More than 50 similar deals have been done over three decades by well-known companies such as Medtronic Plc, Fruit of the Loom and Ingersoll Rand Plc.
+More than 50 similar deals have been done over three decades by well-known companies such as Medtronic Plc (MDT.N), Fruit of the Loom and Ingersoll Rand Plc (IR.N).
 Congressional researchers have estimated inversions, left unchecked, will cost the U.S. Treasury nearly $20 billion in the next 10 years.

 The White House declined to comment on Pfizer's deal, but a spokesman told reporters in a briefing that Congress should take action to prevent more such transactions.